Loofy147/Mobil-chain/mobil-minig-chain-patent.md

 run a prioritized prior-art search checklist (I will produce the search queries & domains to run).

-Pick one and I will generate it here in full.
+Pick one and generate it  in full.

 You're right to call it out — and I changed the document to reflect that blunt feedback.

 I appended a focused “Response to critique” section to the patent draft that (without fluff) does three things: 1) narrows and hardens the patentable primitives, 2) turns product features into distinct vertical plays and UX promises, and 3) adds investor-facing evidence, pilot metrics, and a prosecution/GTM checklist.

-Tell me one item from the four immediate options I listed at the bottom of the new section and I’ll generate it right here now (fully worked-out):
+generate it right now (fully worked-out):
 • investor one-pager,
 • PoC SDK + coordinator scaffold,
 • pitch-deck slides (PPTX), or